 There are four main categories of 4-wheeled strollers, and Chicco manufactures various options in each category to suit your diverse needs.

 A full-size stroller is the best way to go if you're looking for maximum features and adjustability with ample storage options.
+Shop our complete line of full-size strollers.
 All Chicco full-size stroller models allow you to simply click in a Chicco infant car seat during your baby's first year, then use the adjustable stroller seat as your child grows.

 Want lightweight convenience without sacrificing your baby's comfort?
-Chicco lightweight strollers are highly maneuverable with a compact, and easy-to-stow fold that makes them perfect for travel or any on-the-go situation.
+Chicco lightweight strollers are highly maneuverable with a compact, and easy-to-stow fold that makes them perfect for travel.
+Shop our complete line of lightweight strollers.
 Perfect as a second stroller option, certain models even accept an infant car seat to make travel a breeze from birth through toddlerhood.

 Need time to decide on the perfect toddler stroller, or just want the lightest stroller option that will accept an infant seat option?
 Chicco frame strollers are an ultra-lightweight, compact, and affordable option for your baby's first year of life.
+Shop our complete line of frame strollers.
 Simply unfold, click in your infant car seat, and go!

 Both foam and air-filled tires look identical, but there are some key differences to be aware of if you're considering a jogging stroller.
 Foam-filled (or foam core) tires eliminate any worries about a flat tire during your outing.
 Foam core means your tire contains a foam filler that's literally flat-proof and never needs pumping up.
 Even though foam-filled wheels are relatively maintenance-free on most surfaces, they cannot be adjusted to accommodate more uneven terrain like air-filled tires.
 So if you want a truly all-terrain stroller, conventional air-filled wheels are your go-to.
 Remember, you can always stash a lightweight mini bike pump in your stroller's cargo area if you want to be extra prepared.